david284/NPM-VLCB-CT/README.md

 'Retrieved Values.txt' is a copy of the JSON used internally by the application to hold information retrieved from the unit (quite readable)
 Historic copies of these files are also stored in a sub-folder for each specific module, by date&time, so previous runs can be accessed

-# Module Descriptor File
+# Documentation
-The test aims to verify some values using a module-descriptor file thats specific to the module & it's firmware version
-It's quite likely this module_descriptor file doesn't exist for the module being tested,
-but the application will create a basic file if one doesn't exist
-The file is in jSON format, so modifying the contents to suit is straighforward if required
+There is a documentation folder
+The code is arranged as test suites, typically a test suite for each service, which contain calls to multiple test cases for that specific service
+Each use case typically tests one specific behaviour of a single opcode, and will set a pass/fail condition on execution
+The documentation mirrors this, being composed of test suite documents & use case documents - see following sections on test suites & test cases

+# test suites
+These determine the what test cases (opcodes) are used, the sequence they are called in and the parameters used for the specific service
+As the code is quite concise and readable, the documentation for these is quite similar to the code, and maybe unnecessary, but it's there for the moment

 # Test cases
+The test cases contain the actual logic for the test, with the intention of producing a simple pass/fail result
+With opcode that provide multiple results (ek - ok, invalid parameter etc..) then there will be a test case for each
+The documentation uses the given/when/then syntax to declare the intent of the test, without going into the 'how', to minimise as much as possible the burden of keeping it updated
+As the documentation for each test case is a few lines at most, they are grouped into documents for ranges of opcodes - e.g. '0x1X' for codes 0x10 to 0x1F
-The aim is to exercise all combinations of parameters for supported opcodes.
+The aim of the test case is to exercise all combinations of parameters for supported opcodes.
 Boundary values are used for efficient test cases (see Boundary Value Analysis below).

 # Boundary Value Analysis
 Boundary Value Analysis (or Boundary testing) is based on testing the boundary values of valid and invalid partitions (closely related to equivalence partitioning)